Mazamars312/openfpga-pcengine-cd/README.md

     memory due to chip size.
 Will work later on this next for this core to complete it.

--   Audio skipping has been found and this could be a firmware issue.
-An Audio delay option has been added to change how long it takes to send the audio to the core.
-(Smaller Number == faster time sending data/Audio)

 -   CD Debugging has the track, Minute and Second timers as well as a delay counter when a delay happens from the APF framework.
 This will most likely show that the APF or the SDcard is having an issue getting the data and then sending it.
-Default is 954000 clock cycles.

 -   you will need to check that the Cue files are being generated correctly for timing and popping sounds. the Audio Delay can also help on this.

 -   Repeating of some tracks might need to be looked at more as this could be a end of file issue with the APF.
-Have added a error menu that stays on for 2 seconds if this happens.
+Have added a error menu that stays on for 2 seconds if this happens. - Most of this has been resolved Some games do allow some over run of audio to the next track

 Installation and Usage
 ----------------------